gamblevore/speedie/Documentation/Message.md

 ## Messages
 (aka **Jeebox**)

-The `Message` class is the result of parsing a string, like "`|| msg = "(a,b,c)".parse`"

-Message is used to represent the nodes within a parsed string.
-Jeebox is a highly flexible data-format, that is extensible (like XML).

-Technically, Jeebox is classed as an `AST` (abstract syntax tree), that is why it can store source-code.
-It just happens to also be useful for storing data-files.

-    || source_string = `
+In Speedie, when you parse a string using `string.parse`, you get back a tree.
+A `Message` is a node within a parsed tree.
+Jeebox uses trees much in the same way XML or JSON does, but more advanced and simpler.

+Its more advanced because the syntax can represent both code or data.
+Here is some data, in Jeebox.

     file_list
         item "/path/to/file1" (Picture)
         item "/path/to/file2" (Sound)
         item "/path/to/file3" (Text)

-    `
+Imagine we wanted to parse it.
+Lets put it in "example.box" and parse that file.

-    || recent_list = source_string.parse
+    || recent_list = "example.box".file.parse
     for item in recent_list["file_list"]
         || name = item[@str,0].name.name
         || type = item[@bra,1][@thg].name